 Premises Liability Attorney for Los Angeles Escalator and Elevator Accidents

-At Joshua W. Glotzer, APC, we always put our clients first and dedicate ourselves to obtaining justice for our clients including maximizing the compensation they are entitled to along with providing them with the closure they need.
+At Glotzer & Leib, LLP, we always put our clients first and dedicate ourselves to obtaining justice for our clients including maximizing the compensation they are entitled to along with providing them with the closure they need.
 Whether that involves negotiating a settlement or taking a case to trial, we will prosecute their clients’ personal injury case until their clients’ receive the justice they deserve including hold those responsible for our clients’ pain and suffering accountable.